JetBrains/guide/site/webstorm/tips/refactor-this/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
-  With the *Refactor* This popup, you don’t need to memorize all the refactorings

-  WebStorm has, or their shortcuts: press *Ctrl+T* on macOS or *Ctrl+Alt+Shift+T*

-  on Windows/Linux, and WebStorm will show you all the available refactorings

-  in the current context.
 ---
+With the *Refactor* This popup, you don’t need to memorize all the refactorings WebStorm has, or their shortcuts: press *Ctrl+T* on macOS or *Ctrl+Alt+Shift+T* on Windows/Linux, and WebStorm will show you all the available refactorings in the current context.